yeah568/node-overwatch-league/README.md

 # node-overwatch-league
 A Node wrapper for the Overwatch League API.

 **NOTE:** The Overwatch League API is not officially supported by Blizzard, and is subject to change at any time.
-The documentatin for the API has been developed by the community, and may or may not be complete.
+The documentation for the API has been developed by the community, and may or may not be complete.
 Keep this in mind before relying on this for a production app!

 ## Usage